tomas-ravalli/dynamic-pricing-engine/README.md

 ### Match Excitement Factor

 To create a realistic dataset, the generation script doesn't just create random numbers.
 Instead, it simulates the underlying market dynamics by creating a unified **"Match Excitement Factor"**.
-This single, powerful variable acts as the primary driver for most of the demand signals in the dataset.
+This single variable acts as the primary driver for most of the demand signals in the dataset.

 The logic is designed to mimic how a real fan's interest level would change based on the context of a match:

-1.  **Start with the opponent:** The excitement level begins with the quality of the opponent (`opponent_tier`).
+1.  **Starts with the opponent:** The excitement level begins with the quality of the opponent (`opponent_tier`).
 A top-tier opponent naturally generates more interest.

-2.  **Adjust for context:** The base excitement is then adjusted up or down based on several real-world factors:
+2.  **Adjusts for context:** The base excitement is then adjusted up or down based on several real-world factors:
     * **League position:** Excitement increases slightly if the team is high in the league standings.
     * **Player injuries:** Excitement decreases significantly if a star player is injured, especially for a high-profile match.
     * **Match importance:** Excitement drops for less meaningful matches, such as when the league winner is already known.
     * **Holidays & weekdays:** Matches near holidays get a boost in excitement, while weekday matches see a slight decrease.

-3.  **Drive demand signals:** The final "Match Excitement Factor" is then used to generate all the other demand signals.
+3.  **Drives demand signals:** The final "Match Excitement Factor" is then used to generate all the other demand signals.
 For example, a match with a high excitement score will also have higher `google_trends_index`, more positive `social_media_sentiment`, and more `internal_search_trends`.

 This systemic approach ensures that the relationships between the features in the synthetic dataset are correlated in a logical and realistic way.

 ## Modeling

 The modeling strategy followed a two-stage process: first *predict*, then *optimize*.
-This phase included the following tasks:
-- Select and train a model using the prepared dataset.
-- Conduct error analysis to identify improvement areas.
-- Iterate on model architecture, hyper-parameters, or data as needed.

-The system first forecasts demand with high accuracy and then uses that forecast within a *Decision Engine* to find the optimal price.
+The system first forecasts demand and then uses that forecast within a *Decision Engine* to find the optimal price.

 ### Stage 1: 📈 Demand Forecasting